awasadasath/gcp-ride-hailing-pipeline/README.md

   distance,
   surge_multiplier,
   cab_type,
-  EXTRACT(HOUR FROM timestamp) as hour_of_day,       -- Feature Engineering
-  EXTRACT(DAYOFWEEK FROM timestamp) as day_of_week   -- Feature Engineering
+  name,                -- Added Car Class temperature,         -- Added Weather Feature cluster_id,          -- Feature from K-Means Model EXTRACT(HOUR FROM timestamp) as hour_of_day, EXTRACT(DAYOFWEEK FROM timestamp) as day_of_week
 FROM
   `uber_data.training_data`
 WHERE
-  timestamp < '2018-12-14'; -- Time-based Split Strategy
+  timestamp < '2018-12-14';
 ```
 ---